ruiyi-zhang/scPretrain/README.md

 Then put the d.h5 file in /dataset/, and add d in data.dataset_name.
 Then follow the fine-tuning step instruction above.
 (Notice that we only support human and mouse gene datasets now).

+# Questions

+For questions about the data and code, please contact zhangruiyi@pku.edu.cn.
+We will do our best to provide support and address any issues.
+We appreciate your feedback!